-Another «dark stain» on this candidate is that somehow he may be connected with oligarch Igor Kolomoisky.
-The TV Channel 1+1 owned by the oligarch regularly broadcasts programs with Zelenskiy, bodyguards, who used to work for Kolomoisky, now protect Zelenskiy.
+Another "dark stain" on this candidate is that somehow he may be connected with oligarch Igor Kolomoisky.
+The TV Channel 1+1 owned by the oligarch regularly broadcasts programmes with Zelenskiy, bodyguards, who used to work for Kolomoisky, now protect Zelenskiy.
 This gives rise to certain concerns about his independence.

 What about his opponent?

 His opponent is current president, Petro Poroshenko.
 He is an experienced politician, billionaire and oligarch; he has ruled our country for the last five years.
-According to Poroshenko, among the achievements of his work, one may notice integration of our country towards the EU and NATO, strengthening of the Ukrainian army, stabilization of the banking system.
+According to Poroshenko, among the achievements of his work, one may notice integration of our country towards the EU and NATO, strengthening of the Ukrainian army, stabilisation of the banking system.